-The Goa Giri Putri Cave is one of Nusa Penida’s most underrated tourist spots but not to be missed on your day trip to Nusa Penida.
+Goa Giri Putri Cave is one of Nusa Penida’s most underrated tourist spots but not to be missed.

-There is a small car park at the entrance to Goa Giri Putri Temple and here you will also be asked to put on a sarong which you can rent for 5,000 IDR before being allowed entry to the temple.
+There is a small car park at the entrance and here you will also be asked to wear a sarong which you can rent for 5,000 IDR and the entrance fee to the temple is 20,000 IDR.

-Take the winding staircase midway up the mountain and you’ll be greeted by a man that will bless you with some holy water to the forehead.
-The entrance fee is by donation so we each paid 20,000 IDR.
+Take the winding staircase midway up the mountain and you’ll be greeted by a man that will bless you with some holy water on the forehead.

-Here is an overview of the DIY Nusa Penida Day Trip Itinerary #3
+Here is an overview of the DIY Nusa Penida One Day Itinerary #3

 - Manta Point Snorkeling

 - Peguyangan Blue Stairs & Waterfall